Contract Updatability

 - Otherwise, types that used to conform to an interface would no longer conform to that interface, which would lead to type safety issues at runtime.

-Similar to contracts, these composite declarations: structs, resources, and interfaces also can have fields and other nested declarations as its member.
+Similar to contracts, the composite declarations structs, resources, and interfaces can also have fields and other nested declarations as its member.
 Updating such a composite declaration would also include updating all of its members.

-Below sections describes the restrictions imposed on updating the members of a struct, resource or an interface.
+The following sections describe the restrictions imposed on updating the members of a struct, resource, or interface:

 Enums